vaibhavguptahere/Python-7-Streak/README.md

 #

-Project 4: Calculator GUI
+### Project 4: Calculator GUI
 A simple, responsive calculator app built with Python's Tkinter library, featuring basic arithmetic operations and an easy-to-use interface.
 Perfect for exploring GUI development with Tkinter!

 [![Screenshot-2024-11-02-230414.png](https://i.postimg.cc/k4q1H9jL/Screenshot-2024-11-02-230414.png)

 #

-Project 5: coming soon...
+### Project 5: File Manager
+This project uses Python to create a simple and effective file manager, enabling you to perform essential file operations directly from the app.
+It’s designed with clean code, intuitive functions, and easy navigation to enhance your file management experience.

 #